 But alas this blog post isn’t about how old I am (or my losing a year of my life along the way and coming to grips with my age) but about the fact that I’ve never used Rub ‘n Buff before until recently.
 I almost feel like I need to turn in my DIY-er card after that statement.
-Cutting to the chase, I used said Rub ‘N Buff on a light fixture, it didn’t really turn out well, so used Martha Stewart’s gilding paint instead on a pair of new light fixtures for the hallway.
+Cutting to the chase, I used said Rub ‘N Buff on a light fixture, it didn’t turn out well, so used Martha Stewart’s gilding paint instead on a pair of new light fixtures for the hallway.

-The light fixtures (we picked up two, one for each end of the hallway) hails from the Home Depot.
+The light fixtures (we picked up two, one for each end of the hallway) hail from the Home Depot.
 The brushed nickel clearance light fixture scores were around $48 each.
 I’m not much of a fan of brushed nickel so I planned to paint them.

 I decided to give Rub ‘N Buff a try.
 I’ve always heard such good things about it and wanted to give it a whirl.
 I picked up a tube of Grecian Gold off Amazon and applied it to the light fixture but I could not get it to stick to the light.